 Information about terrestrial ecosystems is stored in two databases at the BLM National Operations Center.
 TerrADat, or the Terrestrial AIM Database, houses all BLM terrestrial monitoring data collected by states and field offices.
 LMF, or the Landscape Monitoring Framework database, contains the BLM terrestrial monitoring data collected for national assessments.
 Terrestrial AIM datasets are available to Department of the Interior (DOI) employees via ArcGIS feature services.
 Instructions for the ArcGIS Online map can be found in the TerrADat Quick Start Guide.
 To go directly to the ArcGIS Online map, please visit blm-egis.maps.arcgis.com.

-If you are a DOI employee, please consult the Accessing AIM Data_V1.3 to learn how to view terrestrial monitoring information using the feature services.
+If you are a DOI employee, please consult the Accessing Terrestrial AIM Data Instructions_(V1.4) to learn how to view terrestrial monitoring information using the feature services.

 The site-level summarized indicators that are available in TerrADat are also available to the public via the BLM’s Landscape Approach Geoportal.